kedacore/keda-docs/content/docs/2.0/scalers/azure-log-analytics.md

 ### Trigger Specification

 This specification describes the `azure-log-analytics` trigger for Azure Log Analytics query result.
+Here is an example of providing values in metadata:

 ```yaml
 triggers: